We first published this alert in March 2020 and we have updated it to reflect more recent developments

 - Backing up critical data and encrypting this.

 - Only having a core group of administrators and implementing appropriate access controls and user privileges.
-You should regularly review those privileges too and change them when an employee leaves the organisation or moves role.
+Don’t make it easy for an employee to escalate privileges.
+You should also regularly review those privileges too and change them quickly when an employee leaves the organisation or moves role.

 - Segmenting the network so that damaged suffered in an attack is contained.